We all remember the dread of language classes in school.

 First, it will give you confidence in speaking with locals using common phrases.
 Second, as you learn frequently used words faster, it becomes easier to understand the context behind a conversation.

 2. Make A Priority List

 Once you have decided on using marginal improvement theory, it is time to make a priority list on what aspects of the language do you want to tackle first.

 The most common route people take is studying the more commonly used phrases first.
 Then, cementing these words and progressively going through the more difficult aspects of the language later.

-There are complexities to this language and it could be something you choose to learn once you have mastered the basic pronouns, vowels, constance and phrases first.
+There are complexities to this language and it could be something you can choose to learn once you have mastered the basic pronouns, vowels, consonants and phrases first.